 Gather the Troops: If you have relatives, use them.
 If you can afford childcare, get it.
-If you have friends, even if you think they have nothing to offer, call them anyways.
+If you have friends, even if you think they have nothing to offer, call them anyway.

-Get Dad Involved: If your partner isn’t already handling the colicky baby alongside you in the trenches, it’s time to get them involved.
+Get Dad Involved: If your partner isn’t already handling the colicky baby alongside you in the trenches, it’s time to get him involved.
 You shouldn’t have to go through this alone!
-If they’ve been unavailable, make them allocate time to get involved.
+If he has been unavailable, encourage him to allocate time to get involved.

-Your partner needs to learn the basics of baby care for when they take over, as well as the soothing techniques for when it comes time for them to tag in during crying spells.
-Inform them with what you know and face this as a team.
+Your partner needs to learn the basics of baby care for when assisting, as well as the soothing techniques for when it comes time for them to tag in during crying spells.
+Inform himwith what you know and face this as a team.